Cancun: a Mexican city renowned for its beautiful beaches, bustling nightlife and luxury resorts.

-Seriously, if you don’t do anything in Cancun, go to Coco Bongos.
-You buy your ticket ahead of time which includes entry and drinks all night – and it’s some of the most fun I’ve ever had in my entire life.
+Seriously, even if you don’t do anything else in Cancun, go to Coco Bongos.
+You buy your ticket ahead of time which includes entry and drinks all night – and it’s one of the best nights out I’ve ever had in my entire life.

 Coco Bongos is situated in a rather touristy area where you can find plenty of bars, restaurants and even a McDonald’s.
 There’s even a shopping mall should you feel the urge to grab a bargain or two.

-It’s fun to walk around as and when you can stand the heat, of course (Cancun gets notoriously hot and humid).
+It’s great to walk around as and when you can stand the heat, of course (Cancun gets notoriously hot and humid).

-We found that sunset was the perfect time to explore as it wasn’t too hot and we got to see pretty skies.
+In fact, we found that sunset was the perfect time to explore as it wasn’t too hot and we got to see some stunning skies in the process.
 Bliss.

 Another of the top things to do in Cancun is eat at one of their many restaurants.
-The food is as cheap as chips and it’s seriously better than you’d ever imagine.
+The food is as cheap as chips and it’s seriously better than you can ever imagine.

 I wasn’t sure what to expect with how much things would cost in Cancun, but I was honestly pleasantly surprised.
-The exchange rate from pounds to pesos is better than dollars to pesos at the moment, so we found that food was less dear than we imagined (which meant that we could have more of it)! #Winning
+The exchange rate from pounds to pesos is better than dollars to pesos at the moment, so we found that food was less expensive than we imagined (which meant that we could have more of it!). #Winning

 I’d always wanted to have an authentic Mexican meal as I’m a big lover of fajitas, quesadillas and enchiladas – and, trust me, it was SO worth the wait!

-All in all, we really enjoyed our week in Cancun.
+All in all, my sister and I really enjoyed our week in Cancun.

-And to go back to Coco Bongo’s, of course.
+And go back to Coco Bongo’s, of course.